agk71/Hex/README.md

 # Hex Game in Java

-Java implimentation of the board game Hex written as an end of year university project - Work in progress
+Java implimentation of the board game Hex written as an end of year university project.

 ## What is Hex?